 The Patterson Memorial Scholarship Fund provides partial tuition scholarships of up to $500 annually, preferably to Methodist students, called “Patterson Fellows,” who (a) are committed to lay or ordained ministry, preferably in an urban context, and (b) have demonstrated financial need.

 The Alumni/ae Scholarship Fund encourages speedier completion of a degree program by offering partial tuition scholarships to fully matriculated master’s degree candidates who (a) have completed at least five hours at the E.I. with a minimum GPA of 3.0, (b) have demonstrated financial need, and (c) are registered for at least five credits.

 Academic Achievement Scholarships

-Dean’s List Scholarships (partial tuition for one course) are awarded annually to the 20 fully matriculated masters degree candidates with the highest cumulative GPA (minimum 3.85) who have completed at least 8 hours at St. Mary’s Ecumenical Institute, including a total of six or more credits within two of the three terms preceding the announcement of the Dean’’s List.
+Dean’s List Scholarships (partial tuition for one course) are awarded annually to fully matriculated master’s degree candidates with the highest cumulative GPA (minimum 3.85) who have completed at least 8 hours at St. Mary’s Ecumenical Institute, including a total of six or more credits within two of the three terms preceding the announcement of the Dean’s List.
 Recipients of Dean’s List scholarships may choose to offer their scholarship to benefit a student in need.